Find the idea that works with pairLab.

 We’ve all been in that room with those stakeholders.
-You’re there to demo your vision.
+You have a vision.
 The problem is, each has their own view of what’s important.
 Sound familiar?
 It happens to all of us:

-"I need to figure out what my customers want from my product."
-Whether you’re a lean-and-mean startup building that killer app, a dev team looking to define the minimally viable product or a seasoned product manager trying to find the most important feature to release, the stakes are too high for guessing.
+"I need to know what my customers want."
+Whether you’re a lean-and-mean startup building that killer app, a dev team looking to define MVP or a seasoned product manager trying to build your roadmap, the stakes are too high for guessing.

 "I need to know what my customers want from my brand."
 Marketers need to find the right message and gauge their reputation.
 But what if different customer groups perceive your brand differently?
 Trial and error is an expensive process.